Reuse and recycling centre (RRC)

 - It is very important that all users separate as much of their waste as possible and place in the correct containers for recycling.

 - Vehicle loads may be inspected to ensure conformity .

-- Discretion will be operated by the site supervisors if disposal of non-household waste is suspected (such as high volumes of waste or waste that appears to be of commercial origin).
+- Discretion will be exercised by the site supervisors if disposal of non-household waste is suspected (such as high volumes of waste or waste that appears to be of commercial origin).

-- Only one car boot load per month of DIY waste is allowed (includes bricks, rubble and hardcore etc).
+- Only one car boot load per month of DIY waste is allowed (includes bricks, rubble, and infill/hardcore etc).

 - Please note that there is a height restriction for vehicles entering the site of 1.94 metres or 6ft 5ins.
 This is in place to prevent unacceptable usage by commercial enterprises.